gpbenton/engMQTTClient/README.md

 ## Building

-Download and compile and install the latest versions of mosquitto and log4c.
-The versions from the respository are too old to work.
-I have mosquitto 1.4.7 and log4c 1.2.4 working.
+Download and compile and install the latest version log4c.
+The version from the respository is too old to work.
+I have log4c 1.2.4 working.

+Install the following packages

+	pi@raspberrypi ~/energenie/engMQTTClient $ dpkg --get-selections | grep mosquitto
+	libmosquitto-dev:armhf                          install
+	libmosquitto0                                   deinstall
+	libmosquitto1:armhf                             install
+	mosquitto                                       install
+	mosquitto-clients                               install

 Compile engMQTTClient using 'make'.